 Secondly, two photographers means two different angles.
 Two different points of view.
 This not only refers to the direction from which each photographer is shooting, but also to the style of each individual photographer and the focal length each is using.
 For example, when Moira and I shoot a wedding ceremony, she typically uses a telephoto lens to capture tight shots of the couple, the rings and other details while I use a wider-angle lens to create mid-range shots and images of the overall scene.

 Also, before the ceremony, Moira likes to hang back with the bridal party/family to capture all of the intimate anticipation photos, while I get in position to shoot the processional.
 If you’re working alone, you pretty much have to choose one or the other.

 Two places at once

 Thirdly, having two photographers is the best way to capture all the “getting ready” photos.
-The girls and the guys usually get ready in separate locations and one photographer can’t be two places at once.
+Traditionally-speaking, you’ll be getting ready in a separate location from your person-to-be and science dictates that one photographer can’t be two places at the same time.

 Also, most brides-to-be want photos while they’re getting into their wedding dress and might not feel comfortable with a male photographer being in the room when they do so.

 Last, but certainly not least, the second shooter almost always doubles as a photo assistant.
 Inevitably, when it comes time to do formal photos, Grandpa will be halfway to the bar and the best man will have seemingly vanished into thin air.
 Not to worry!
-While your primary photographer is setting up lighting, the second shooter will be rounding everyone up for family photos.
+While your primary photographer is setting up lighting, the second shooter will be able to help round everyone up for family photos.